mbrow234/grumble/README.md

 TODO
 ----
-Finish creating services, controllers, repositories and db schema/tables Put robust endpoints in each controller to allow for fine control over data Create some sort of front end app - Angular or React, either with Typescript Put some security and Auth in to endpoints.
+Finish creating services, controllers, repositories and db schema/tables api for saving entities in list and getting all entities in list ect Put robust endpoints in each controller to allow for fine control over data Create some sort of front end app - Angular or React, either with Typescript Put some security and Auth in to endpoints.
 Authorized users.